BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/target_strength.md

 "Bistatic" means that the transmitter and receiver are located separately at different places.
 This is typically seen in problems involving a much larger spatial context, such as when we are interested in measuring how sound interacts with the seafloor and sea surface before reaching a receiver very far away from the transmitter.
 As you can see, the direction of the scatterered signals does not have to be in a specific direction with respect to the transmitted sound.

-ADD PICTURE OF ECHOSOUNDER PINGING
+ADD PICTURE OF BISTATIC SETUP

 We want to note here, though, that in the physical world, sometimes it is not possible to use the same transducer to transmit sound and receive echoes.
 In these cases, researchers often put the transmitter and receiver as close as possible  side-by-side, to _approximate_ the monostatic setup.
 The quality of this approximation depends on the sound frequency and scatterer size, as we shall see below.